LazyBomb-SIA/LV_RoBERTa_Large/README.md

   - State Research Programme "National Identity"
   - State Research Programme "Digital Resources for the Humanities" (Grant No. VPP-IZM-DH-2020/1-0001)
   - State Research Programme "Research on Modern Latvian Language and Development of Language Technology" (Grant No. VPP-LETONIKA-2021/1-0006)

 ---

+## Special Thanks
+Special Thanks to all contributors who participated in the Beta test and espically those who provided valuable feedback to this project.

+- Zhen Pan (developer)
+- Fengdi Huang (developer)
+-

+---